tinkercademy/swift-slides/codingclub/a/brainstorm.md

 ---vertical---

-## There are no bad ideas.
+# There are no bad ideas.
-and a lot of words around it

 ---vertical---

 ## Hands-On

 - In the **App Journal**, fill in page 5, on **Ideas**
 - Brainstorm and create a list of apps you’d like to build and how they will address your problem, opportunity, or challenge.
 - Try browsing the App Store for inspiration!